Ask any head of support what slows their team down most, and you’ll hear some version of the same answer.

 2. Zendesk

-The trade-off is complexity.
-Zendesk was designed for large, multi-industry support operations, and its flexibility requires administrative expertise to configure and maintain.
-For eCommerce specifically, marketplace integrations like Amazon and eBay are not native.
+For eCommerce specifically, marketplace integrations like Amazon and eBay aren’t native.
 They require third-party apps or custom API development, which means product and order data may not flow into tickets automatically.
-This adds a manual step (or an integration project) before product-based routing can function effectively.
+That’s a manual step (or an integration project) before product-based routing can function effectively.
+And the AI features (intelligent triage, generative AI for agents, automated classification) are available only on higher-tier plans, which means the full routing capability comes at premium pricing.

 3. Freshdesk

 Pricing: Free plan for up to 10 agents (basic features only).
-Growth plan starts at $15/agent/month.
+Growth from $15/agent/month.
 Skill-based routing requires Pro ($49/agent/month) or Enterprise ($79/agent/month).

 4. Gorgias